elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-breaking-tasks-into-smaller-steps-help-manage-procrastination.md

 score: -1.0
 related_article1:
     id: 170637
+    title: >-
-    title: What is the two-minute rule and how does it aid in time management?
+        What is the two-minute rule and how does it aid in time management?
     subject: Education Studies
     url: /learn/education-studies/questions/what-is-the-twominute-rule-and-how-does-it-aid-in-time-management
 related_article2:
-    id: 170661
+    id: 170642
-    title: Why is mental health support crucial for well-being in education?
+    title: >-
+        Why is the validity and reliability of peer-reviewed articles important in research?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-mental-health-support-crucial-for-wellbeing-in-education
+    url: /learn/education-studies/questions/why-is-the-validity-and-reliability-of-peerreviewed-articles-important-in-research
 related_article3:
-    id: 170657
+    id: 170655
-    title: What are the challenges and opportunities associated with technology integration in education?
+    title: >-
+        How do communication platforms and project management software improve teamwork and project execution?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-challenges-and-opportunities-associated-with-technology-integration-in-education
+    url: /learn/education-studies/questions/how-do-communication-platforms-and-project-management-software-improve-teamwork-and-project-execution
 related_article4:
-    id: 170647
+    id: 170648
-    title: How do inclusive environments enhance the learning experience and social cohesion?
+    title: >-
+        What is the impact of emotional regulation on academic performance and stress management?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-inclusive-environments-enhance-the-learning-experience-and-social-cohesion
+    url: /learn/education-studies/questions/what-is-the-impact-of-emotional-regulation-on-academic-performance-and-stress-management
 related_article5:
-    id: 170639
+    id: 170640
-    title: What is incremental learning and how does it enhance student success?
+    title: >-
+        How does civic engagement contribute to personal growth and social awareness?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-incremental-learning-and-how-does-it-enhance-student-success
+    url: /learn/education-studies/questions/how-does-civic-engagement-contribute-to-personal-growth-and-social-awareness
 ---

 &nbsp;